'You can't relax': Vigilance urged as New York sees signs of coronavirus progress

 'SILENT EXPLOSION' Anthony Fauci, the nation's top infectious disease expert, said it was important that people continue to stay home.

 "We've got to continue to redouble our efforts at the mitigation of physical separation in order to keep those numbers down and hopefully even get them lower than what you've heard recently," Fauci, director of the National Institute of Allergy and Infectious Diseases, said on CBS "This Morning."
 A University of Washington model often cited by public health experts projects that COVID-19 will claim 60,415 American lives by Aug.
-4, assuming current social distancing measures are kept in place, with the peak coming on Easter Sunday this weekend.
+4, assuming current social distancing measures stay in place, with the peak coming on Easter Sunday.

-Cuomo likened the crisis to the Sept.
-11, 2001, attacks, which killed almost 3,000 people, most of them at the World Trade Center in Manhattan.
-"9/11 was so devastating, so tragic, and then in many ways we lose so many more New Yorkers to this silent killer," he said.
-"It was a silent explosion that just ripples through society with the same randomness, the same evil that we saw on 9/11."

-"In its first month alone, the coronavirus crisis is poised to exceed any comparison to the Great Recession," said Daniel Zhao, senior economist at recruitment firm Glassdoor, referring to the downturn that followed the global financial crisis of 2008-9.
-Small businesses and workers, particularly in the service industries, have borne the brunt of the lockdown measures.
+"In its first month alone, the coronavirus crisis is poised to exceed any comparison to the Great Recession," said Daniel Zhao, senior economist at recruitment firm Glassdoor, referring to the downturn triggered by the 2008-09 global financial crisis.
+Small businesses and workers, particularly in the service industries, have been hardest hit.

 "We are struggling mentally and financially, but if further restrictions slow this thing down and help save lives, then I'm all for it," Ockerse told Reuters through Twitter messages.
-The virus has turned the work of those who are still employed, such as 35-year-old driver Excelso Sabulao, into hazardous occupations, where the risk of infection looms with every food pick-up and delivery he makes.
+The virus has turned the work of those still employed, such as 35-year-old driver Excelso Sabulao, into hazardous occupations, where infection risks loom with every food pick-up and delivery.

-"I'm just putting my faith in God that, you know, somehow, while doing this, I'm gonna be spared from getting infected by this," said Sabulao, who uses his own car to deliver for Amazon in Dublin, California, east of San Francisco Bay.
+"I'm just putting my faith in God that, you know, somehow, while doing this, I'm gonna be spared from getting infected by this," said Sabulao, who uses his own car to deliver for Amazon in Dublin, California.
 "I can't afford it."
-In the latest unprecedented effort to support the economy, the U.S. Federal Reserve on Thursday announced a $2.3 trillion package to keep local governments and small and mid-sized businesses afloat.
+In the latest unprecedented effort to support the economy, the U.S. Federal Reserve on Thursday announced a $2.3 trillion package to keep local governments and small- and mid-sized businesses afloat.

 Fed chairman Jerome Powell warned against re-opening the economy too early.
-Officials serving on Trump's economic team were more bullish.
+Officials serving on President Donald Trump's economic team were more bullish.

-Asked on CNBC whether he believed the U.S. economy could be reopened as soon as next month, Treasury Secretary Steven Mnuchin said on Thursday, "I do."
+Asked on CNBC whether he believed the economy could be restarted as early as next month, Treasury Secretary Steven Mnuchin said on Thursday, "I do."
 As soon as Trump "feels comfortable with the medical issues," he said.
-White House economic adviser Larry Kudlow told the Fox Business network the economy should be able to reopen "on a rolling basis" over the next month or two.
+White House economic adviser Larry Kudlow told Fox Business the economy should be able to reopen "on a rolling basis" over the next month or two.

 Michigan Governor Gretchen Whitmer, like many of her peers in other states, was moving in the other direction, ordering stay-at-home directives extended through at least April 30.
-Citing data that social distancing was working, California Governor Gavin Newsom said the number of daily admissions to intensive care units in his state had dropped for the first time in recent weeks, by nearly 2% on Thursday.
+Citing data that social distancing was working, California Governor Gavin Newsom said daily admissions to intensive care units in his state had dropped for the first time in recent weeks, by nearly 2%, on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)